MediaBrowser/Emby.WindowsPhone/README.md

-Media Browser for Windows Phone
+Emby for Windows Phone
 =========================

-Media Browser 3 Windows Phone apps
+Emby Windows Phone apps

 Telerik Controls
 ---
-In order to build the apps you will need to have a valid Telerik licence as this app uses the Telerik Windows Phone controls.
-The dll files will need to be put in the lib\RCWP folder
+In order to build the apps you will need to have a valid Telerik licence and have the telerik packages installed.
+It uses the SDK approach, so as long as you have the Telerik packages installed, it should pick them up.

-For WP7 dlls: MediaBrowser.WindowsPhone\lib\RCWP\2013.2.718.2040
-For WP8 dlls: MediaBrowser.WindowsPhone\lib\RCWP\2013.2.718.3040